Yusralien/Yusralien/README.md

 **`Cybersecurity and Apps Development Enthusiast (Pentester/Developer/Flutter Developer)`**

-I'm student of Mechanical Engineering and also become one of Information technology Enthusiaster in certain field .I am building my version of the digital world one step at a time.
-Perhaps, I can develop my skills as a freelancer and maybe someday i would become a developer as i dreamed before.
+I am a student of Mechanical Engineering, and I have also become an Information Technology enthusiast in a specific field.
+I am building my version of the digital world one step at a time.
+Perhaps, I can develop my skills as a freelancer, and maybe someday, I will become a developer as I have dreamed before.

 ---